bextla20/-Freshmen-data-regression/README.md

 **High School GPA** - This column contains GPA level of a student.

+A pairplot plot a pairwise relationships in a dataset.
+The pairplot function creates a grid of Axes such that each variable in data will by shared in the y-axis across a single row and in the x-axis across a single column.
+That creates plots as shown above.

 In our dataset we do not have misssing value.
 There are some object type and l used dummy variable.
  Visualize correlation of our dataset, correlation matrix does not have high value correlation.
 That is why keep all features.